Enhancely API (1.4.2)

 Response Codes:

-• 202 Accepted - Currently being processed (poll GET /{hash} for completion)
+• 202 Accepted - Currently being processed; body is an RFC 9457 Problem with numeric status: 202 (poll GET /{hash} for completion)

 • 412 Precondition Failed - ETag matches, use cached data